DJSherwood/DJSherwood.github.io/_drafts/2024-11-11-Random-Forests-Are-Awesome.markdown

 of a particular variable.
 A random forest is a collection of decision trees, but the set of data is subset to include a random number of columns/variables and a random number of rows/samples.
 The _number of trees_ corresponds to the number of subsets specified from the data, but the number of binary splits corresponds to the _depth_ of the tree.
-Interestingly, it has been shown that it is impossible for a random forest to overfit by increasing the number of trees _<citation needed>_.
+Interestingly, it has been shown that it is impossible for a random forest to overfit by increasing the number of trees (citation needed).
 The same is not true for the depth of the tree; increasing the tree depth can absolutely lead to overfitting.
+Random forests are considered an ensemble learning method.
+That is, _every tree_ participates in making a prediction.
+The predictions are then averaged/aggregated together.
+Thus, a random forest is said to use "bagging" ( **b**ootstrap + **agg**regation).

 **So how do** we go about programming a random forest?
 We need a way to subset our data to consist of an arbitrary number of variables and samples.
 We need a function to choose a variable, and then split on it, and then choose one of the remaining